fundu-rs/fundu/README.md

 - Improve performance especially for long inputs
 - Make base unit configurable to a different time unit than seconds.
 - Implement usage of more than one identifier for time units
-- Provide more days in a year calculations:
+- Provide other year calculations:
     - mean Gregorian year
-    - Julian year
     - Sidereal year
     - Tropical year